New Congresswoman Will Pay Her Interns $15 An Hour. Is That A Big Deal?

 Whether an internship pays has a profound effect on who is able to apply for and accept it.
 Young people without wealthy parents or a university footing their expenses may find themselves juggling second or third jobs in the evenings after their internship.

 But a congressional internship can be an important step toward future opportunities in government or elsewhere.
-If such positions are only open to children of the wealthy, then the wealthy will likely continue to be overrepresented as public officeholders.
+If such positions are open only to children of the wealthy, then the wealthy will very likely continue to be overrepresented as public officeholders.

-As Congress prepares for the upcoming session, Creamer urged its members to start making plans for paying their interns – something his organization is more than happy to assist with.
+As Congress prepares for the next session, Creamer urged its members to start making plans for paying their interns — something his organization is more than happy to assist with.

-"They know the money's there, they know the money is coming," he said.
+"They know the money's there; they know the money is coming," he said.
 "Why not try and start structuring it now?"